-This is not a condition that typically responds to conventional talk therapy but can be effectively treated with a novel approach called Dynamic Neural Retraining System.
-DNRS was created by Annie Hopper, who suffered herself from traumatic damage to her limbic system.
-DNRS is an intensive experiential program which integrates components of cognitive behavioral therapy, mindfulness based cognitive restructuring, emotional restructuring therapy, neural linguistic programming, incremental training (a form of neural shaping) and behavior modification therapy to rewire neural circuits in the limbic system which calms the hyper active stress response.
-It teaches practical tools which harness the neuro plasticity of the brain, allowing individuals to heal and to be restored to health, well being and happiness.
+This is not a condition that typically responds to conventional talk therapy but can be effectively treated with a novel approach called The Gupta Program was created by Ashok Gupta.
+The Gupta Program is an intensive experiential program that integrates components of cognitive-behavioral therapy, mindfulness-based cognitive restructuring, emotional restructuring therapy, neural linguistic programming, incremental training (a form of neural shaping), and behavior modification therapy to rewire neural circuits in the limbic system which calms the hyperactive stress response.
+It teaches practical tools which harness the neuroplasticity of the brain, allowing individuals to heal and to be restored to health, well-being, and happiness.

-I recommend DNRS to many of my patients who are traumatized by their experience of living with chronic illness.
+I recommend The Gupta Program to many of my patients who are traumatized by their experience of living with chronic illness.
 It pairs well with ART, an eye movement therapy for addressing trauma.